sagiegurari/cargo-make/README.md

 Therefore it will create an execution plan for the tasks based on the tasks and their dependencies.<br>
 In our case it will invoke format -> build -> test.<br>

-The same task will never be executed twice so if we have for example:
+The same task will never be executed twice.
+So if we have, for example:

 ```toml
 [tasks.A]